LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 Call it an *unsuccessful attempt at being efficient*, but hey — at least it's a step.

 Stay curious.
 Stay skeptical.
 And always double-check what the Raynolds number(lol).
 Enjoy the code in `model_summon` filefolder.

+## 🖊 Write at the end -- Some thoughts

+When I started the repo of [DRQI](https://github.com/LokimuKH19/DRQI), I first realized that an open-source platform lets me keep updating ideas anytime — unlike papers that get fixed once published.
+So this repo is not just about the POD-PINN project but also a place where I’ll try out all kinds of AI algorithm stuff, even if it’s not directly related to my main field.
+Also, I hope I can provide a PINN developing framework which is easy to use to my colleagues from engineering fields in need.

+Organizing code, tuning the models, designing the experiments and making the UI have been both tough and fun — lots of trial and error, but that’s how you learn and improve.

+Big thanks to the Nureth-21 conference for the inspiration and great discussions.
+Also, learning Korean along the way has been surprisingly fun.

+If you find this repo useful, feel free to give it a star — it really means a lot!